srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 ### Exercise 6: Configure IoT Edge Device Time-to-Live and Message Storage

-In this exercise, you will configure the message Time-to-Live (TTL) of the Edge Hub module on the Azure IoT Edge Gateway device to be longer than the default.
-You will also configure the storage location on the IoT Edge Device where the messages are to be stored.
+Configuring your IoT Edge Devices for extended offline scenarios includes specifying the supported period of time that you may be offline, often referred to as Time-to-Live, and specifying your local storage settings.

-The default value for TTL is `7200` (2 hours), which is plenty for quick interuptions.
-However, there are cases where two hours may not be long enough, when a device or solution that needs to function in Offline mode for an extended period of time.
+The default value for Time-to-Live (TTL) is `7200` (7200 seconds, which is 2 hours).
+This is plenty of time for quick interruptions, but there are cases when two hours may not be long enough, when a device or solution needs to function in Offline mode for an extended period of time.
 For the solution to operate without telemetry data loss when extended periods in a disconnected state can occur, you can configure the TTL property of the IoT Edge Hub module to a value up to 1,209,600 seconds (a 2 week TTL period).

-The IoT Edge Hub module (`$edgeHub`) is used to coordinate communications between the IoT Edge Hub running on the device and the Azure IoT Hub service.
-Within the Desired Properties for the Module Twin, the `storeAndForwardConfiguration.timeToLiveSecs` property specifies the time in seconds that IoT Edge Hub keeps messages when in a state disconnected from routing endpoints, like Azure IoT Hub.
+The IoT Edge Hub module (`$edgeHub`) is used to coordinate communications between the the Azure IoT Hub service and the IoT Edge Hub running on the gateway device.
+Within the Desired Properties for the Module Twin, the `storeAndForwardConfiguration.timeToLiveSecs` property specifies the time in seconds that IoT Edge Hub keeps messages when in a state disconnected from routing endpoints, such as the Azure IoT Hub service.
 The `timeToLiveSecs` property for the Edge Hub can be specified in the Deployment Manifest on a specific device as part of a single-device or at-scale deployment.

+The IoT Edge Device will automatically store messages when in a disconnected / offline state.
+The storage location can be configured using a `HostConfig` object.

 In this exercise, you will use the Azure Portal user interface for Azure IoT Hub to modify the `timeToLiveSecs` property for the Edge Hub (`$edgeHub`) module on the single IoT Edge Gateway device.
+You will also configure the storage location on the IoT Edge Device where the messages are to be stored.

 #### Task 1: Configure the $edgeHub Module Twin